RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-quickstart.md

 ### Search an index

-Search the index for any documents that contain the words "search engine":
+Use [`FT.SEARCH`](https://redis.io/commands/ft.search) to search the index for any documents that contain the words "search engine":

 ```sh
 127.0.0.1:12543> FT.SEARCH database_idx "search engine" LIMIT 0 10